 1. Kaya Toast

-Kaya toast refers to a traditional breakfast food in Singapore.
+Kaya toast refers to a traditional Singaporean breakfast dish.
 It consists of two slices of toast or charcoal-grilled bread spread over with butter and kaya, which is a jam made with coconut, eggs, and sugar.

-Kaya toast is believed to have been invented by Hainanese immigrants as a kope tiam (traditional coffee shop) dish.
+Kaya toast is believed to have been invented by Hainanese immigrants as a kope tiam dish.
+Kope tiam refers to traditional coffee shops in Singapore.
 It’s served with either coffee or tea and two soft-boiled eggs drizzled with dark soy sauce and white pepper.
-To eat, the eggs are stirred into a sludge and used as a dip for the kaya toast.
+To eat, the soft-boiled eggs are stirred into a sludge and used as a dip for the kaya toast.

-Though kaya toast is a popular breakfast food in Singapore, it can also be enjoyed as an afternoon snack.
-It’s best eaten immediately upon serving when the toast is still warm and the butter cold.
+Like nasi lemak, kaya toast is commonly eaten for breakfast though it’s often enjoyed as an afternoon snack as well.
+Available at many coffee shops throughout Singapore, it’s best eaten immediately upon serving when the toast is still warm and the butter cold.

 2. Tau Huay